Hebrides series - 2012 filming | BBC Scotland

 Time to get used to having our backs licked!
 Will it tickle?

-This is the island of Fernando de Noronha off the coast of Brazil where John spent two weeks this April.
+This is the island of Fernando de Noronha off the coast of Brazil.

 Ptarmigan are some of the hardiest birds in the world.
-These two, on Cairngorm mountain, were busily feeding in high winds and drifting snow when I filmed them for a new BBC series, Wild Britannia.
+These two were busily feeding in high winds and drifting snow on Cairngorm mountain.
+The filming was for a BBC series, Cairngorms – A Year in the Wild.

 Young polar bears waiting for Hudson Bay to freeze pass the time by wrestling.
 This looks like play and perhaps it is but it also allows the bears to test each other's strength, saving them from dangerous fights if they should encounter each other later out on the ice.